-One of my favorite river cruise itineraries is a Rhine River through Germany.
-There’s a lot of reasons why I get excited when we dock in Cologne.
-Food, fun and seeing the off-beat museums in Cologne are a must-do.
+One of my favorite river cruise itineraries is a Rhine River cruise through Germany.
+There’s a lot of reasons why I get excited when we dock in Cologne, Germany.
+Tasting some great local food and beer and visiting some really off-beat museums in Cologne are a must-do.

-One of these bustling cosmopolitan centers is Cologne, Germany.
-And some museums in Cologne are, well, different.
-Cologne’s city center, once an important Roman cultural center, (yes, the Romans were everywhere!) is within easy walking distance from your river cruise ship.
-Every time I’m on an Upper Rhine river cruise, I love to revisit these interesting, important and even delicious museums in Cologne.
+Cologneโs city center, once an important Roman cultural center, (yes, the Romans were everywhere!) is within easy walking distance from your river cruise ship.
+Every time Iโm on an Upper Rhine river cruise, I love to revisit these interesting, important and even delicious museums in Cologne.

-The Chocolate Museum – My favorite museum in Cologne!
+The Lindt Chocolate Museum – My Favorite Museum in Cologne!

 The Fragrance Museum